Today’s hijinks put me in mind of something I learned in law school, oddly enough.

 It seems to me, then, that Donald Trump is seriously considering a move that would cross the line into criminal negligence on my side of the border, and depraved indifference on his side.
 He’s talking about putting a stop to the measures that are meant to slow the progress of COVID-19, which are throttling the economy, and seems intent upon sending everybody back to work and back out to the bars, theatres, and restaurants once 15 days of social distancing have passed.
 This was his typically nuanced tweet last night:

-Today, he continued to harp on what he calls “reopening the country”, which he figures should begin once the elapse of barely more than two weeks of social distancing have, presumably, set things to rights.
+Today, he continued to harp on what he calls “reopening the country”, which he figures should begin once the elapse of barely more than two weeks of social distancing has, presumably, set things to rights.
 At his regular afternoon press briefing <involuntary gag response> he was adamant:

 That policy will get people killed.
 Maybe hundreds of thousands of people, we just don’t know.
 Donald understands this.
 He knows this perfectly well.